ibm-cloud-docs/hybrid-workloads/about.md

 A hybrid strategy gives you the flexibilty to run workloads in the appopriate environment based on cost, performance, and regulatory requirements.
 For example, you might leverage a public cloud to scale resources while maintaining critical workloads on-premises.
 This way, you can meet security and compliance requirements by keeping sensitive data on-premises and use the public cloud for less sensitive workloads.

-Managing workloads in hybrid environments allows you to leverage the best of both on-premises and cloud infrastructure.
-This approach provides greater flexibility and scalability compared to a single public or private cloud solution.
+Let's say that you have on-premises storage devices.
+You can determine which workloads and applications are best positioned to move to the cloud by considering factors like scalability, compliance, data sensitivity, and performance requirements.
+As a first step, you might decide to use cloud storage solutions for data that needs to be scalable or highly available.
+For more information, see [Assessing your current applications](/docs-draft/hybrid-workloads?topic=hybrid-workloads-assess-hybrid).

 You might have a hybrid setup, but it might not be truly optimized.
 With {{site.data.keyword.satellitelong_notm}}, you can manage all of your environments through a single pane of glass.
 With a unified view, you can deploy and manage workloads seamlessly across your entire infrastructure.
 Eliminate fragmented management and embrace streamlined operations with the following core {{site.data.keyword.Bluemix_notm}} services for hybrid environments.

 ### On-premises
 {: #on-prem}

-On-premises refers to computing resources and infrastructure that are physically located within an organization's own facilities, such as a data center, office, or any owned property.
+On-premises refers to computing resources and infrastructure that are physically located within an organization's own facilities, such as a data center or servers, storage devices and networking hardware.

 On-premises solutions are often used for critical applications, sensitive data, or in industries with strict compliance and regulatory requirements.